nataliagodoyst/nat/README.md

 Install dependencies with `npm i` and start the watcher with `npm run dev`.
 Run the test suite with `npm test`.

-When preparing a release run `npm version <patch|minor|major>`.
-The `version` script executes `version-bump.mjs`, which updates `manifest.json` and `versions.json` to the new version and stages both files.
-Open these files to confirm the new version has been written before pushing the commit and tag so `versions.json` is included in the release history.
+### Releasing

+1. Run `npm version <patch|minor|major>` to bump the package.
+This executes `version-bump.mjs` which writes the new version to `manifest.json` and adds an entry in `versions.json`.
+2. Check `git status` and open `manifest.json` and `versions.json` to verify the version bump has been applied and both files are staged.
+3. Commit and push the resulting commit and tag so `versions.json` is archived with every release.

 ## API Documentation